 Stock options vest on the third anniversary of the date of grant provided continuous employment at the applicable vesting date.
-Vested stock options can be exercised for shares for the exercise price at any time.
-As of 31 March 2023, the weighted-average remaining contractual term is 4.6 years and the aggregate intrinsic value is nil.
+Vested stock options can be exercised for shares for the exercise price at any time up to the end of the contractual term.
+As of 31 March 2024, the weighted-average remaining contractual term is 3.6 years and the aggregate intrinsic value is A\$7.7 million.